DLR-RM/BlenderProc/examples/front_3d/README.md

 * Loads the `.json` file: `loader.Front3DLoader` module.
 It loads all modules and creates the rooms, it furthermore also adds emission shaders to the ceiling and lamps.
 * Sets the category_id of the background to 0: `manipulators.WorldManipulator`
 * Adds cameras to the scene: `camera.Front3DCameraSampler`
-* Renders rgb, normals and distance: `renderer.RgbRenderer` module.
+* Renders rgb, normals: `renderer.RgbRenderer` module.
 * Renders semantic segmentation: `renderer.SegMapRenderer` module.
 * Writes the output to .hdf5 containers: `writer.Hdf5Writer` module, removes unnecessary channels for the `"distance"`